-A comparison to the original myopic algorithm (i.e. $b=n$) of \cite{riabiz2020optimal} is presented for the Lotka--Volterra model.
-This is implemented using the same code and on the same machine as the batch and non-myopic simulations.
-The cyan line shown in the bottom two panes of Figure \ref{fig: thinning} represents only 50 points not 1000; collecting just these took 42 minutes.
-This algorithm is slower still for the calcium signalling model, \mbox{so we omit the comparison.}
+A comparison to the original myopic algorithm (i.e. $b=n$) of \cite{riabiz2020optimal} is incuded for the Lotka--Volterra model.
+This is implemented using the same code and machine as the other simulations.
+The cyan line shown in the bottom two panes of Figure \ref{fig: thinning} represents only 50 points (not 1000); collecting just these took 42 minutes.
+This algorithm is slower still for the calcium signalling model, so it was omitted.